 Add the butter.
 Pour the butter over the flour mixture, and stir until the mixture forms crumbs and is thoroughly moistened.

 To make the muffins:

 Combine the dry ingredients and sugar.
-Whisk together the flour, sugar, baking powder, baking soda, salt, and lemon zest.
+Whisk together the flour, sugar, baking powder, baking soda, salt, and lemon zest in a large mixing bowl.
 Make a well in the center.

 Combine the wet ingredients.
 Stir together the cooled butter, sour cream, milk, eggs, and lemon juice.